 Now where did we leave off?
-Ah yes, Fall colour that has been bred for our Province, if we can provide enough shelter.
-Many varieties have been popping up from the different researchers, all desperate for that gorgeous red fall colour we see in other Provinces or countries.
+Ah yes, fall colour that has been bred for our province, if we can provide enough shelter.
+Many varieties have been popping up from the different researchers, all desperate for that gorgeous red fall colour we see in other provinces or countries.
 It’s been a long haul, and sometimes hit or miss.
-However there are some varieties succeeding in Manitoba, Maples in particular.
-Maples such as the Selkirk select, Unity, and Inferno, all from Jeffries Nursery in Portage Manitoba, and the Northern flare coming from North Dakota State University in North Dakota.
-Red Maple are also native to the area of Minnesota as well as Northern Ontario.
+However there are some varieties succeeding in Manitoba: Maples in particular.
+Maples such as the Selkirk Select, Unity, and Inferno, all from Jeffries Nursery in Portage Manitoba, and the Northern Flare coming from North Dakota State University in North Dakota.
+Red Maples are also native to the area of Minnesota as well as Northern Ontario.
 I have personally seen them in the Fort Frances area as well as Sioux Narrows.
 They are even sprinkled around the northwest corner of Ontario.

 Autumn Blaze, however, is probably the most prominent of the breeds at this time.
 It comes from a couple of States south of here, so it does need extreme shelter.
 It has a notable upright structure and a good growth rate.
 The fall colour is always consistently fire engine red.
 It’s even seedless!
 The only downfall is their lack of cold tolerance.
 They crack or can die easily.
 I would never try them where they’re exposed to the north and west winds.

 Regal Celebration came onto the scene about two years ago.
 It has good fall colour and has been tested for many years here.
 The only downfall is that it’s a slower grower then Autumn Blaze.
 Let me be clear though, it is not slow growing at only a foot and a half to two feet a year, but also not growing three or four feet per year.